 Don't let your boss and co-workers jump to negative conclusions about your work ethic and abilities based on ADD-related behavior such as running late, missing a deadline, or interrupting a conversation.
 Resolve ADD-related issues.

 It's hard enough paying attention when you have attention deficit hyperactivity disorder (ADD/ADHD).
 Talking on the phone can be even more challenging but here are some tips that will help you stay in touch without getting distracted.

 Adults living with attention deficit hyperactivity disorder (ADHD) explain how counseling has given them the coping skills they need to move forward with their lives.

 Not Your Father’s ADD/ADHD

 Children and adults with executive function disorder (EFD) have problems with organizing and schedules.
-They may also have attention deficit hyperactivity disorder (ADD/ADHD) and/or learning disabilities, but not always.
-ADHD is a common misdiagnosis for those who are actually living with EFD.
+They may also have ADHD and/or learning disabilities, but not always — it's a common misdiagnosis for those who are actually living with EFD.

 Join the ADHD Booster Club

 Experiencing symptoms of fatigue, low energy levels, and brain drain?
 You can recharge your tired attention deficit hyperactivity disorder (ADD/ADHD) brain with a bubble bath, a massage, a change of meds and more!